yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 ![](img/RustConChina2020-yu-v42.png){width=500px}\

-There has also been an increasing number of publications on Rust at recent top programming languages and software engineering conferences.
+There has also been an increasing number of publications on Rust at the recent top programming languages and software engineering conferences.

 ![](img/RustConChina2020-yu-v43.png)\